 - Mortgage statement or proof of home ownership (Deed, Title, Bill of Sale)

 - Major credit card bill (Visa, MasterCard, Wal-Mart, Target, etc.)

-- Residential rental contract (lease or rental contract between landlord and tenant which includes all signatures).
+- Residential rental contract (lease or rental contract between landlord and tenant which

 - Selective Service Card

 - Federal, state or local government mail (ie. Social Security, social services)

 - include the applicant’s name AND address

 - not be from the same agency (i.e. not two documents from the cable company)

 - be dated within the past 90 days